Gry's Virtual Keyboard Museum

 Akai S-1000 HD (1992)

-It was fancy, gave a lot of status, and it cost a fortune when new.
-After som time it was still good, but gave no status, was far from fancy and it was worth about the same as a bag full of peanuts.
-Anyway, It sounded amazingly well, was incredibly easy to use and I had a lot of fun sampling anything from Harley Davidson, Ford V8 sounds, to fancy introes for live performances.
+Anyway, the Akai was fancy, gave a lot of status, and it did cost almost the same as a new car when it was new.
+After som time it was still good, but gave no status, was far from fancy and it was worth about the same as a tire change on a car.
+Anyway, It sounded pretty good.
+It was easy to use and I had a lot of fun sampling anything from Harley Davidson, Ford V8 sounds, to fancy introes for live performances.
 And the best of all, I bought it used for a reasonable price and sold it before I lost money on it.
 In other words, I was happy with it.

 AKAI PRO